videlais/learning-react/chapter1/index.md

 The command `mkdir` "makes a directory" based on a path given to it.
 If a directory does not exist in that location, it is created.
 It one does, the command fails.

 Paths are accepted in both absolute, starting with the root directory outward to the current file or directory, or using periods and backslashes to specify a relative path.

-## Exercises

-1) What is a filesystem?

-2) What is a directory?

-3) What is the difference between an absolute and relative path?

-4) What command changes directories?

-5) What command creates new directories?

-6) Assuming the current working directory of `/example/directory`, what would the command `cd ..` do?

-7) Assuming the current working directory of `/example/directory`, what would the command `mkdir another` do?